No products in the cart.

 While not all experiences chewing on the flamingo flower will need a trip to the vet, it is best to monitor your pet’s condition.
 You may find that your cat only ate a small piece, and the discomfort settles fast.
 But keep watching them for a few days.

 You can also contact your veterinarian to find out if there are any concerns.
 Finally, you can give your dog or cat a little bit of yogurt or mild to bind the crystals consumed.
-Still, only do this if your pet can swallow and breathes normally.
+Still, only do this if your pet can swallow and breathe normally.

 If you notice any behavior with the symptoms above, get to the vet immediately.
 For example, if your feline ate a lot of the plant, get to the vet instead.
 Your vet will prescribe medication and provide you with something for your pet’s stomach.